 - Bake for 5-8 minutes, then remove from the oven and let cool for at least 10 minutes.

-- Meanwhile, make the pumpkin filling: Heat the pumpkin, sugars, ginger, cinnamon, cloves and spices in a large heavy-bottomed pot over medium-heat, until the mixture begins to sputter.
+- Heat the pumpkin, sugars, ginger, cinnamon, cloves and salt in a large heavy-bottomed pot over medium-heat, until the mixture begins to sputter.
 Cook for 5 minutes, stirring regularly, until smooth and glossy.

 A few tips: the cookies should be crumbled to the point of resembling coarse sand.
 You don’t want to pulverize them completely into powder.
 Pulsing in a food processor works well.
 Don’t worry if there are a few larger bits of cookie here and there.
 You’ll end up with about 2 to 2-1/2 cups of crumbs.